Easy Czech Inspired Bread Dumplings

 Rhodes White Bread

-The white bread dough I use for this recipe are the Rhodes white bread pictured above.
+The white bread dough I use for this recipe is the Rhodes white bread pictured above.
 I love this brand and many of their products.
-The white bread loaves are a simple way to make the bread dumplings.

 Simple Process, Delicious Results